Table Of Contents

 But here's my perspective: everyone tries to see too much, too quickly.

 Kyoto's temples and traditional architecture offer experiences you won't find in modern Osaka.
-Nara's deer park creates memories that last lifetimes.
+Nara's deer park creates memories that last a lifetime.

 But don't sacrifice understanding Osaka deeply for checking items off a regional bucket list.